MaykolMedrano/usebcrp/README.md

 ## Advanced Usage

-- Use a folder as cache, to avoid downloading the dataset every time: `bcrpuse	PN00001MM, range(2001m1 2016m12) cache(c:/somepath)`
+- Use a folder as cache, to avoid downloading the dataset every time: `usebcrp	PN00001MM, range(2001m1 2016m12) cache(c:/somepath)`
 - Can also manage different frequencies (daily, monthly, quarterly, annual).

 - More information in the help file